 We are at 2 Hankham Street Hankham Pevensey BN24 5BG registered in England number 07682081.

-Terms of business as experts (existing clients only) General Terms & Conditions of Business July 2017 Edition
+Terms of business as solicitors (existing clients only) General Terms & Conditions of Business July 2017 Edition

 These Terms & Conditions of Business apply to all legal work undertaken by us for you.